10 Best Bluetooth Car Speakerphones of 2023 – Reviews & Top Picks

 1. VeoPulse Hands-Free kit Car Speakerphone – Best Overall

-The VeoPulse BPRO2B is an excellent speakerphone.
-It’s a well-designed unit that uses the latest Bluetooth technology, works with any Bluetooth enabled phone and is very simple to set up.
+The VeoPulse BPRO2B is an excellent speakerphone and our pick for the best overall model.
+It’s a well-designed unit that uses the latest Bluetooth technology, works with any Bluetooth-enabled phone, and is very simple to set up.

 As with most of these devices, you will only need to pair your cell once, and after that, it will connect automatically.
-It works well connected to your phone for calls and doubles as a speaker on which you can stream music, podcasts or audiobooks from your cell while driving.
+It works well connected to your phone for calls and doubles as a speaker on which you can stream music, podcasts, or audiobooks from your phone while driving.

-We are particularly impressed by the VeoPulse BPRO2B’s automatic turn-on and off feature that is particularly handy if you plan on using the device in one vehicle.
-With this feature, the BPRO2B will detect when you get in the car, automatically switch on and connect your phone, and importantly also automatically switch itself off when you get out.
+We are particularly impressed by the VeoPulse BPRO2B’s automatic turn-on and off feature, which is particularly handy if you use the device in one vehicle.
+With this feature, the BPRO2B will detect when you get in the car, automatically switch on and connect your phone, and automatically switch itself off when you get out.

-The other big plus for this device that it works well with your phone’s voice recognition.
-Meaning you can use your phone’s voice commands to activate Siri or Okay Google and dial any number in your phone while using the device.
+The other big plus for this device is that it works well with your phone’s voice recognition.
+You can use your phone’s voice commands to activate Siri or Okay Google and dial any number in your phone while using the device.

 2. Aigital Bluetooth in Car Speakerphone – Best Value